Picking out the right switch for your keyboard is a difficult decision.

 Cherry MX Low Profile Switches

-As we mentioned earlier, we have found no relationship between a shorter actuation distance and a faster reaction time, which leads me to believe these switches are purely marketing.
+As we mentioned earlier, we have found no relationship between a shorter actuation distance and a faster reaction time, which leads me to believe these are purely marketing.
 Although a pretty interesting attempt to improve normal switches for the purpose of gaming.

-If you do find mechanical keyboards to be too thick, however, low profile keyboards equipped with these switches can save your wrists from having to raise your fingers so high when typing and gaming.
+If you do find mechanical keyboards to be too thick, however, low profile keyboards equipped with these can save your wrists from having to raise your fingers so high when typing and gaming.
 That’s really the only application where these style of keyboards make sense.

 Cherry MX Low Profile Red